raspberrypi/rpi-imager/README.md

 git clone --depth 1 https://github.com/raspberrypi/rpi-imager
 ```

-#### Build the Debian package
+#### Build the AppImage

+Modify appimagecraft.yml:

+- First, you _must_ set Qt6_ROOT (as a extra_variables item under build/cmake) to the root of your Qt6 installation
+- Second, you _must_ set QMAKE (as a raw_environment variable of the linuxdeploy plugin) to the full path of qmake inside that Qt6 installation.

 ```
 cd rpi-imager
-debuild -uc -us
+export LD_LIBRARY_PATH=${your_Qt6_install_path}/lib
+./${your_platform_appimagecraft_AppImage_name}
 ```

-debuild will compile everything, create a .deb package and put it in the parent directory.
-Can install it with apt:
+Now mark the AppImage as executable, and run it:

 ```
-cd ..
-sudo apt install ./rpi-imager*.deb
+chmod +x ./Raspberry_Pi_Imager-*.AppImage
+./Raspberry_Pi_Imager-*.AppImage
 ```

-It should create an icon in the start menu under "Utilities" or "Accessories".
-The imaging utility will normally be run as regular user, and will call udisks2 over DBus to perform privileged operations like opening the disk device for writing.
-If udisks2 is not functional on your Linux distribution, you can alternatively start it as "root" with sudo and similar tools.

 ### Windows

 #### Get dependencies

 - Get the Qt online installer from: https://www.qt.io/download-open-source
-During installation, choose Qt 6.7 with Mingw32 32-bit toolchain, CMake and Qt Creator.
+During installation, choose Qt 6.7 with Mingw64 64-bit toolchain, CMake and Qt Creator.

 - For building the installer, get Nullsoft scriptable install system: https://nsis.sourceforge.io/Download

-- It is assumed you already have a proper code signing certificate, and signtool.exe from the Windows SDK installed.
+- It is assumed you already have a valid code signing certificate, and the Windows 10 Kit (SDK) installed.
-If NOT and are you only compiling for your own personal use, comment out all lines mentioning signtool from CMakelists.txt and the .nsi installer script.

 #### Building